Blazer2020/RoboCraft/README.md

-# 🤖 Autonomous Robot – Hawkins Interdimensional Challenge 2024
+# 🤖 Autonomous Robot – Robot Design Module

 This project features an autonomous mobile robot developed by **Team RoboCraft** for the **Hawkins Interdimensional Challenge 2024**, hosted by the Department of Electronic and Telecommunication Engineering, University of Moratuwa.